bob-606/5.easa.fi/README.md

 ## 42. Stability around which axis is mainly influenced by the center of gravity's longitudinal position?
-Stability around which axis is mainly influenced by the center of gravity's longitudinal position?
 - Gravity axis
 - Longitudinal axis
 - Vertical axis